 USB-C is a very versatile port – functional in 2 orientations (no more trying to insert your USB-A devices in the wrong way), while also having the potential for increased bandwidth, courtesy of the higher number of contacts in the port.

 USB-C can also be extended through systems such as PCI-E (which is a protocol designed to communicate with devices such as GPUs, network cards, SSDs, etc.) to create “Thunderbolt” ports.

 These are more versatile than USB-C, and at least two ports have featured in every MacBook since 2018 (with the first being found in the 2015 12-inch Retina MacBook).
 This allowed Apple to simplify the design, while still allowing all the connectivity of older MacBooks – but with one major caveat: adapters.

 These adapters are a necessary evil.
 They add additional connectivity to the existing USB-C ports – like HDMI ports, gigabit ethernet (via a gigabit ethernet port), and even standard USB-A ports.

 USB-C, like any other port relies on a protocol.
 This can be thought of like a language that is needed to communicate with the CPU, for the device to do its job.

-This protocol must be supported by the OS (in this case MacOS) for any devices that are connected to function properly.
+This protocol must be supported by the operating system (in this case macOS) for any devices that are connected to function properly.
 Due to the amount that USB-C can be extended (from charging your computer, to providing a display output for two 4K monitors), there is a special “packet” which is sent to the computer to tell what the devices connected to the hub are able to do.

 This is where the importance of a quality USB-C hub is important, as more affordable (i.e. cheap) docks often are not as reliable at pushing this packet.
 This is most dangerous when dealing with anything that draws power.